 A lot of people have never heard of a foam roller before, and it kind of blows me away every time somebody says that to me.
 A foam roller is a piece of hard foam shaped like a cylinder, typically about 1-3 feet in length, and they’re used to relieve muscle soreness.
 If you’ve never used one before, it’s the most soothing post-workout experience you could ever imagine.

 After a workout, your muscles build up with a natural substance called lactic acid, which is what irritates muscles and gives you the feeling of soreness.
 When you lay on foam roller, the pressure pushes the lactic acid out of your muscles, getting rid of the soreness.
 But that’s not all, foam roller exercises help you gain flexibility and mobility in tough places like your hips, IT band, and others.
+You can get a good exercise mat to put on the floor under you while you roll so that you don’t cause any additional pain.
 I use a foam roller both before and after a workout, and I promise you that is not going to change anytime soon.

 Best Choice: TriggerPoint GRID Foam Roller (pictured above)